Humidifiers

 Walton Humidity Canopy

-The ad for the Walton Model HA canopy enclosures were less confining for older children undergoing cold steam humidity therapy.
+The ad for the Walton Model HA humidity canopy enclosures indicated that they were "less confining for children or adults undergoing cold steam humidity therapy."

 1962 Banks' Patent